Chart Color Schemes

 Health performance in Agnes Water - Miriam Vale is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Around 63.9% report no medical ailments, lower than the rest of Queensland's 69.4%.
-The area has a higher proportion of seniors aged 65 and over, at 24.5% (around 1,972 people), compared to 15.2% in the rest of Queensland.
-Despite this, health outcomes among seniors are strong, performing better than the general population in health metrics.
+The area has a higher proportion of seniors aged 65 and over (24.5%, or 1,972 people), than the rest of Queensland (15.2%).
+Despite this, health outcomes among seniors are strong, outperforming general population metrics.

 Frequently Asked Questions - Health